 Mount built-in bookshelves above the bed as a headboard:

-A bedroom, by its very essence, is a very intimate space.
+A bedroom, by its very essence, is an intimate space.
 Personalize the room further with a bookshelf wall unit that surrounds the bed and acts as a headboard.
 This type of built in bookcase adds unique storage.
-It can also be easily depersonalized by removing items from the shelves when it comes time to sell.
+Depersonalize it when you move by easily removing your items from the shelves.

 Use your bookshelves as a giant piece of art: